 - Popular social networks such as Twitter and Facebook

 - Photo-sharing websites such as Pinterest and Instagram

 - Discussion forums such as the ones found on 4chan and Reddit

 - Question and answer-based networks such as Quora and Yahoo Answers

-- Review systems such as Yelp and Google Reviews
+- Review systems such as Yelp and Google Reviews on website

 Basic Advice and General Guidelines

 Whether [company name] employees are posting from company or personal accounts, we encourage them to follow basic best practice rules.